 Since the lack of a formal agreement has led to many disputes between hutters and landlords in the past, we strongly recommend that new hutters and landlords have a formal contract to ensure the rights and responsibilities of both parties are clear.

-To assist the process of creating a fair tenancy agreement, a hutting Voluntary Code of Good Practice has been developed.
+To assist the process of creating a fair tenancy agreement, a hutting Voluntary Code of Conduct has been developed.
 We hope it will encourage the adoption of good practices by hutters and hutting land owners.
 The Code sets out recommended rights and responsibilities for hutters and hutting land owners, and it is recommended that the Code is adopted by all hutters and hutting land owners in order to set and maintain high standards for hutting in Scotland.
 It may be that the principles contained within this Code could form the basis for a hut tenancy agreement to protect the rights of both parties, ensuring fairness and preventing misunderstandings between hutters and landlords.

 Definition of hut